A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Introduction

 The remainder of the paper proceeds as follows.
-In Section \ref{sec:mot_exp}, the clinical trial that we redesign to assess our proposed method is described.
+In Section \ref{sec:mot_exp}, our motivating clinical trial is described.
 In Section \ref{sec:inference}, we provide background information on Bayesian inference for time-to-event outcomes.
-Standard Bayesian design approaches are given in Section \ref{std_design}, these are then extended to general Bayesian design methods in Section \ref{sec:general_des} and applied to design the motivating clinical trial in Section \ref{sec:orvac}.
-The paper concludes with Section \ref{sec:conc} where our approach is discussed along with some avenues for future research.
+Bayesian design approaches are then described in Section \ref{std_design}.
+These approaches are then extended in Section \ref{sec:general_des} to allow Bayesian design to be undertaken based on a general Bayesian posterior distribution.
+In Section \ref{sec:illustrative}, an illustrative example is provided to demonstrate our methodology.
+Section \ref{sec:orvac} applies our methodology to redesign our motivating clinical trial.
+The paper concludes with Section \ref{sec:conc} where our approach is discussed along with some limitations and avenues for future research.